 Cheyenne, Wyoming Territory, 1878

 “I heard about the accident,” Anna Turner kept her tone light, but it was hard to disguise the small waver in her voice.
-The twenty-eight year old woman with piercing green eyes cleared her throat and smoothed her trousers.

-Jakob was a whole six months gone now.
+Jacob was a whole six months gone now.
 She’d done her crying, hadn’t she?

-The woman collected herself, before picking up the coffee tray and turned to her kitchen table where her friend, Abigail Rowe, was already seated.
+The twenty-eight year old Anna collected herself, before picking up the coffee tray and turned to her kitchen table where her friend, Abigail Rowe, was already seated.

+Abigail was always a picture of elegance, even given her job as Cheyenne’s foremost doctor, nurse, and surgeon all rolled into one.
+Abigail’s jet black hair was trained into a queue down her back, and she wore a smart, fitting green form-fitting jacket over her more sensible trousers.

 “Yes, some damn fool forgot to put the chocks on the rail carriage.
-Slid forward and crushed a man’s foot,” Abigail spoke frankly, in the sort of tone that all doctor’s had.
+Slid forward and crushed a man’s foot,” Abigail spoke frankly, in that practical tone that all doctors had.

-I remember when you talked to me like that, the thought flashed through Anna’s mind.
+I remember when you talked to me in that voice, the thought flashed through Anna’s mind.
 But that had been about something far more serious than a broken foot.

-“Will they be alright?”
+“Will he be alright, the man at the railroad?”
 Anna asked.
 Ridiculous question.
 Of course the poor man wouldn’t.
 Not for a while, anyway.

-Abigail, her hair darker than Anna’s golden auburn curls, nodded briskly.
+Abigail, her hair black as pitch compared to Anna’s golden, auburn curls, nodded briskly.
 “He will.
 Two toes lost, but the man will be fine.
-I think what he was more worried about is that he’s been laid off.
+I think he was more worried about being laid off.
 The church is collecting some funds to feed his family until he can get back on a horse again, at least.”

 “I’ll see what I can spare,” Anna said at once.
-She sat herself down and remembered how hard it had been in the months after the accident took her husband’s life.
+She sat herself down and remembered how hard it had been in the months after the accident had taken her husband’s life.
 It wasn’t just the shock of losing such a sweet man, but the financial hardship as well.

 As if you should be thinking about that!

 Anna frowned at her own thoughts.

-Jakob Turner had honestly been everything that she could have wished for in a husband; dependable, hardworking, loyal, he didn’t waste his money on gambling or gin—but that was as far as their connection went.
+Jacob Turner had honestly been everything that she could have wished for in a husband; dependable, hardworking, loyal, he didn’t waste his money on gambling or gin—but that was as far as their connection went.
 Anna’s heart fluttered in one of those too-often moments of panic.

 Shame.
 That’s what it is.
-Anna knew that she had never loved Jakob in the way that he deserved.
+Anna knew that she had never loved Jacob in the way that he deserved.

 Had she loved him at all?
 Not in the way that he would have liked, perhaps.
 Theirs wasn’t the kind of love that she had dreamed about as a young girl.
-She felt guilt because she knew that theirs had been a marriage of convenience; Jakob was a landed man with a small but well-respected ranch, and she had been a single woman with few prospects.
-She had thought that friendship would eventually grow into affection, and then even real love in the years to come.
+She felt guilty because she knew that theirs had been a marriage of convenience.
+Jacob was a landed man with a small but well-respected ranch, and she had been a single woman with few prospects.
+She had thought that friendship would eventually grow into affection, and real love in the years to come.
 That was what people said happened, didn’t they?

-But then Jakob had gone and died on that awful railway.
+But then Jacob had gone and died on that awful railway.

 “Don’t be silly, Anna.
 I’m sure you have your hands full on the land as it is.
 You haven’t got a penny to spare!”
 Abigail laughed.
-It was in good-natured, but felt at odds with Anna’s train of thought.
+It was good-natured, but felt at odds with Anna’s train of thought.

-“Actually, that is one of the things that I wanted to talk to you about,” Abigail took a strong glug of her coffee (once again, Anna thought this was her Doctor’s need for energy) before her friend gave an approving groan.
+“Actually, that is one of the things that I wanted to talk to you about.”
+Abigail took a strong glug of her coffee (once again, Anna thought this was her doctor’s need for energy) before her friend gave an approving groan.